turingschool/curriculum/source/paths/elevate/maximizing_heroku.markdown

 * [Configuration Variables](http://devcenter.heroku.com/articles/config-vars) on Heroku's DevCenter

-## Setting Up Custom Domains

-[TODO: Wrapper language and read-through]

-You can run your app for free at a [custom domain](http://devcenter.heroku.com/articles/custom-domains) name by running:

-{% terminal %}
-$ heroku addons:add custom_domains:basic
-{% endterminal %}

-Add the domain names like this:

-{% terminal %}
-$ heroku domains:add www.example.com
-$ heroku domains:add example.com
-{% endterminal %}

-You must configure a CNAME for your domains to point to Heroku in order for this to work, as explained in detail in the [Heroku Custom Domains](http://devcenter.heroku.com/articles/custom-domains) documentation.

 ## Installing an Add-on / Upgrading Your Database

 One of Heroku's great strengths is the rich library of add-ons.
 There are dozen of options available at https://addons.heroku.com/ , giving you everything from data storage to video processing.
 Many of them can be installed/setup with little or no change to your application code.